mtov/engsoftmoderna/en/chapter1.md

 libraries and frameworks, general-purpose applications (such as text editors, spreadsheets), and basic software systems (like compilers, IDEs).
-The concepts presented in this book make the development of Type B systems more productive and contribute to their quality, both internally (resulting in systems that are easier to maintain, for example) and externally (producing systems with fewer bugs, for example).
+The concepts presented in this book were proposed to make the development of Type B systems more productive and to contribute to their quality, both internally (for example, resulting in systems that are easier to maintain) and externally (producing systems with fewer bugs, for example).

 ## Upcoming Chapters

 This book has **10 chapters** and **one appendix**:

-**Chapter 2: Processes**, which focuses on agile development processes, specifically XP, Scrum, and Kanban.
-Our decision to focus on agile methods derives from their wide usage in modern software development, regardless of the domain or size.
+**Chapter 2: Processes**  focuses on agile development processes, specifically XP, Scrum, and Kanban.
+Our decision to focus on agile methods derives from their wide usage in modern software development nowadays.
 However, we also briefly cover traditional processes like Waterfall and the Unified Process.

-**Chapter 3: Requirements**, which begins with a discussion on the importance of requirements and the main types of requirements.
-Then, we introduces two techniques for requirements elicitation and specification: user stories for agile methods, and use cases for more traditional and documentation-driven methods.
-The chapter also covers techniques like Minimum Viable Product (MVPs) and A/B Tests, whose importance nowadays extends beyond startups.
+**Chapter 3: Requirements** begins with a discussion on the importance and the main types of requirements.
+Then, we introduce two techniques for requirements elicitation and specification: user stories for agile methods, and use cases for more traditional and documentation-driven methods.
+The chapter also covers novel topics like Minimum Viable Product (MVPs) and A/B Tests, whose importance nowadays extends beyond startups.

-**Chapter 4: Models**, which focuses on the use of UML as sketches software.
+**Chapter 4: Models** focuses on the use of UML to create sketches during software development projects.
 Indeed, UML is no longer widely used for creating detailed software models, which was its initial goal.
-Rarely do companies invest time in creating detailed UML diagrams before starting to code.
-Despite, we decided to cover UML in the book to ensure a basic understanding of its diagrams, as software developers often use them as sketches when discussing or or documenting design ideas.
+Nowadays, companies rarely invest time in creating detailed UML diagrams before starting to code.
+Despite that, we decided to cover UML in the book to ensure a basic understanding of its diagrams, as software developers often use them as sketches when discussing or or documenting design ideas.

-**Chapter 5: Design Principles**,  which covers two topics that every software designer needs to know.
-They are: (1) important properties (or considerations) in software design, including conceptual integrity, information hiding, cohesion, and coupling; (2) design principles, which constitute more specific recommendations for building software projects, such as the SOLID principles.
+**Chapter 5: Design Principles**,  which covers two topics that every software engineer needs to know.
+They are: (1) important properties (or considerations) in software design, including conceptual integrity, information hiding, cohesion, and coupling; (2) design principles, which are specific recommendations for building software projects, such as the SOLID principles.

-**Chapter 6: Design Patterns**, which constitute a catalog of solutions for common software project problems.
-In this chapter, we will study the main design patterns defined in the literature.
-The discussion of each pattern is divided into three parts:
-(1) a context, that is, a system in which the pattern can be useful; (2) a problem faced when designing this system; (3) a solution to this problem through patterns.
+**Chapter 6: Design Patterns** summarizes the main design patterns defined in the literature.
+Essentially, design patterns are solutions for common problems faced when designing software systems.
+The discussion of each pattern is divided into three parts: (1) a context, that is, a system in which the pattern can be useful; (2) a problem faced when designing this system; (3) a solution to this problem using design patterns.
 We also provide several code examples to facilitate comprehension.

-**Chapter 7: Architecture**, which starts with a discussion on the importance of software architecture.
-After that, we present and discuss five architectural patterns, including: layered architectures (such a 3-tier architectures), MVC (Model-View Controler, including a discussion on Single Page applications), Microservices, message queues, and Publish-Subscribe architectures.
-To conclude, we present an architectural anti-pattern, called *big ball of mud*, which is a term used to designate systems with no architectural organization.
-These systems might have had some architecture in their past, but it was progressively abandoned, turning them into a spaghetti of inter-module dependencies.
+**Chapter 7: Architecture** starts with a discussion on the importance of software architecture.
+After that, we present and discuss five architectural patterns, including: layered architectures (such a 3-tier architectures), MVC (Model-View Controler), Microservices, Message Queues, and Publish-Subscribe architectures.
+To conclude, we also present an architectural anti-pattern, called *big ball of mud*, which designates systems with no architectural organization at all.
+These systems might have had some architecture in the past, but it was progressively abandoned, turning them into a spaghetti of inter-module dependencies.

-**Chapter 8: Tests**, with emphasis on unit tests, using frameworks like JUnit.
+**Chapter 8: Tests** has emphasis on unit tests, using frameworks like JUnit.
 The chapter includes dozens of unit test examples and discusses various aspects of these tests.
 For instance, we discuss good principles for writing unit tests and also test smells, which are patterns of tests that are not recommended.
-Then, we address testability, i.e., we discuss the importance of writing code that can be easily tested.
-The chapter includes a full section on mocks and stubs, which are objects that enable unit testing of code with more complex dependencies, such as dependencies on databases and other external systems.
-After the discussion on unit tests, we also talk, albeit in a more summarized way, about two other types of tests: integration tests and end-to-end tests.
-These tests verify the properties of larger code units, like the classes that implement a given service or functionality (integration tests) or even all the classes in a system (end-to-end test).
-To conclude, we include a discussion about other tests, such as black-box tests (or functional tests), white-box tests (or structural tests), acceptance tests and also tests to verify non-functional requirements, like performance.
+Then, we address testability, i.e., the importance of designing and writing code that can be easily tested.
+The chapter also includes a section on mocks and stubs, which are objects that enable unit testing of code with more complex dependencies, such as dependencies on databases and other external services.
+After the discussion on unit tests, we also comment on two other types of tests: integration tests and end-to-end tests.
+These tests verify the properties of larger code units, like the classes that implement a given service (integration tests) or even all the classes in a system (end-to-end test).
+To conclude, we  include a brief discussion about other tests, such as black-box tests (or functional tests), white-box tests (or structural tests), acceptance tests and tests to check non-functional requirements, like performance.

-**Chapter 9: Refactoring**, which presents the main refactorings that can be performed to improve the internal quality of a software system.
+**Chapter 9: Refactoring** presents the main code transformations that can be performed to improve the internal quality of a software system.
 The presentation includes several source code examples, some of them from actual refactorings performed on open source systems.
 The aim is to provide a practical refactoring experience to the readers and thus to help them to develop the habit of frequently improving the design of their code.
-In the chapter, we also present a list of code smells, i.e., indicators that a code structure is not "smelling good" and therefore should be the subject of a refactoring.
+In the chapter, we conclude with a presentation of code smells, i.e., indicators that a code structure is not "smelling good" and therefore should be the subject of a refactoring.

-**Chapter 10: DevOps**, which is a movement to bring the development (Devs) and operations (Ops) teams of a software organization closer together.
+**Chapter 10: DevOps** describes the movement to bring the development (Devs) and operations (Ops) teams of a software organization closer together.
 The operations team is responsible for keeping the software up and running, and consists of network administrators, database administrators, Site Reliability Engineers (SRE), among others.
 In a traditional culture, these two teams tend to operate independently.
-That is, the development team develops the system and then "throws it over the wall" to the operations department.
-To solve this problem, DevOps proposes a constant interaction between the Devs and Ops areas, from the early days of development.
+That is, the development team implements the system and then "throws it over the wall" to the operations department.
+To solve this problem, DevOps proposes a constant interaction between the Devs and Ops teams, from the early days of development.
 The aim is to reduce the friction involved in the release of new features.
-In addition to an introduction to DevOps, we will study some important practices when a organization adopts this culture, including Version Control, Continuous Integration, and Continuous Deployment/Delivery.
+In addition to an introduction to DevOps, we will study some important practices when embracing this culture, including Version Control, Continuous Integration, and Continuous Deployment/Delivery.

 **Appendix A: Git** covers the essential Git commands, given that version control is an indispensable practice in today's development world.

 ## Bibliography {.unnumbered}